FeatureBaseDB/www/content/blog/secret-sauce.md

 is a key difference.
 Products like Elasticsearch store all the data you put into them - a complete copy, with all the memory, storage, and processing power that entails.
-The original notion of an index, however, comes from SQL and pre-SQL mainframe databases, where an index is an auxiliary datastructure which is created and maintained alongside the original data for the purpose of improving query performance.
+The original notion of an index, however, comes from SQL and pre-SQL mainframe databases.
+In these systems, an index is an auxiliary datastructure which is created and maintained alongside the original data for the purpose of improving query performance.
 The crucial difference is that this data structure doesn't replicate the original dataset, it just contains pointers to it, and because of that it's much smaller and more manageable than a full copy of the data.

 Pilosa's functionality is analagous to this stricter definition of an index, but instead of maintaining the data structure in memory, or on disk alongside the